-- Must be Virtus trained, pass a criminal background check, sign the Code of Conduct form and complete Mandated Reporter and Concussion on-line courses. - Attend conference meeting and schedule games - Plan a coaches meeting and go over: game schedule, schedule practices, expectationsof coaches, parents and players. - Contact the referee scheduler send them the game schedule - Schedule scorekeepers for each home game - Attend home games make sure there is adequate work coverage (concession, admission, security and scorekeepers) - Pay Referee must sign payment book - Help with set up and clean-up of all home game.
+- Must be Virtus trained, pass a criminal background check, sign the Code of Conduct form and complete Mandated Reporter and Concussion on-line courses. - Attend conference meeting and schedule games - Plan a coaches meeting and go over: game schedule, schedule practices, expectations of coaches, parents and players. - Contact the referee scheduler send them the game schedule - Schedule scorekeepers for each home game - Make sure there is adequate work coverage (concession, admission, security and scorekeepers) - Will attend home games when the Sport Director is unable to. - Pay Referee must sign payment book - Help with set up and clean-up of all home game.